solo-io/bumblebee/docs/concepts.md

 #### Gauge

 Gauges are used to track numeric values that can change over time.
-BumbleBee supports automatically exporting gauge style metrics for both `RingBuffer` and `HashMap` type maps as long as your map is correctly defined with a section name with a `.gauge` suffix.
+BumbleBee supports automatically exporting gauge style metrics for both `RingBuffer` and `HashMap` type maps as long as your map is correctly defined with a name with a `gauge_` prefix.

 An example of a gauge is the number of active connections to a given host.
-The [/examples/activeconn/activeconn.c](/examples/activeconn/activeconn.c) file contains an implementation of active connection tracking by using a `HashMap` type map with a `.gauge` output type.
+The [/examples/activeconn/activeconn.c](/examples/activeconn/activeconn.c) file contains an implementation of active connection tracking by using a `HashMap` type map with a `gauge_` output type.

 Let's take a closer look at the `struct` which defines the map that will contain the connection counts.
 ```c